avalanche-foundation/ACPs/ACPs/113-provable-randomness/README.md

 This signature verification would perform the exact opposite of what was done in step 2, and would verify the cryptographic correctness of the operation.

-Validating the `signedParentBlockSig` would following this logic:
+Validating the `vrfSig` would following this logic:
 1. The proposer has a BLS key

 	a.
-If the parent block had a valid `signedParentBlockSig`, then a BLS signature verification of the proposed block  `signedParentBlockSig` would be made against the proposer’s BLS public key and the parent block  `signedParentBlockSig` as the message.
+If the parent block had a non empty `vrfSig`, then a BLS signature verification of the proposed block  `vrfSig` would be made against the proposer’s BLS public key and the parent's block  `vrfSig` as the message.
 	b.
-If the parent block does not have a valid `signedParentBlockSig`, then a BLS signature verification of the proposed block  `signedParentBlockSig` against the proposer’s BLS public key and bootStrappingBlockSignature would take place.
+If the parent block does has an empty `vrfSig`, then a BLS signature verification of the proposed block `vrfSig` against the proposer’s BLS public key and bootStrappingBlockSignature would take place.

 2. The proposer does not have a BLS key

 	a.
-If the parent block had a valid `signedParentBlockSig`, then the preimage ( as described above ) would be compared against the proposed `signedParentBlockSig`.
+If the parent block had a non empty `vrfSig`, then the hash of the preimage ( as described above ) would be compared against the proposed `vrfSig`.

 	b.
-If the parent block has no valid `signedParentBlockSig` then the proposer `signedParentBlockSig` would be validated to be empty.
+If the parent block has an empty `vrfSig` then the proposer's `vrfSig` would be validated to be empty.

 #### Step 4.
 Extract the VRF Out and pass to block builders